 The identification of proposed development sites is not required at the time of submission.
 However, if sites have been identified and site control is in place for the applicant or owner, priority will be given to these applications.
-Site control is identified as:

-- 1. Warranty Deed that conveys title to the subject property(ies) to the Applicant or proposed owner, - 2.
-A legally binding contract to purchase the proposed project site(s) in the name of the Applicant or ownership entity, or
+Site control is identified as a Warranty Deed that conveys title to the subject property(ies) to the Applicant or proposed owner.
+The applicant should not undertake any of the choice-limiting actions listed below during the application period or prior to receiving a CHIP award.
+Choice-limiting actions include: